-Providers should immediately store vaccine under correct temperature storage conditions (do not discard these vaccines) and contact the VFC Program at 1-800-831-6293.
+Providers should immediately store vaccine under correct temperature storage conditions (do not discard these vaccines) and contact the VFC Program at 1-800-831-6293 or lowaVFC@idph.iowa.gov.
 Vaccine should be marked "Do Not Use" and cannot be administered until the VFC Program has been contacted and decisions have been made regarding viability.